A Way Abroad Logo

 The sea views aside, Cádiz is home to one of the largest celebrations in Andalusia: Carnival.
 An annual celebration of culture and past political folly, this event plus the famed Semana Santa are two cultural events I recommend everyone experience in person at least once.

 Living in this magical place has left a Cádiz-shaped imprint on my heart.
 But I would argue that Cádiz is grossly underrepresented as a travel destination in Western Europe.
 Though that doesn’t stop the tourists from arriving every year, be it by bus, train, car, or boat.
+Regardless, it's easily one of the best places to live in Spain.

 Come discover the culture, history, and sense of community, and which beach is your favorite when moving to this beautiful place.